 Moving on to probabilities, the greatest of which in my opinion is that a high percentage of people who have moved to home working will remain there permanently.
-This will not be restricted to Credit and Collection professionals and will broadly apply to society in general.
-Enterprises will recognise the immense savings that can be achieved by not having big and expensive premises and that true professionals do not require to be micro managed or subjected to close physical control.
+This will not be restricted to Credit and Collection Professionals and will broadly apply to society in general.
+Enterprises will recognise the immense savings that can be achieved by not having big and expensive premises and that true professionals do not require to be micromanaged or subjected to close physical control.
 Although this raises significant questions in regards to working space, communications and distributed technology.
-By the time final decisions are made we will have gone the apprenticeship of enforced home working, we will have identified the problems, learnt to adapt, improved and perfected the technology we need to remain efficient.
+By the time final decisions are made, we will have gone through the apprenticeship of enforced home working, we will have identified the problems, learnt to adapt, improved and perfected the technology we need to remain efficient.

 AICDP and our partners will be side by side with our members as we navigate these difficult times.